 Las Vegas (Nevada) to Flagstaff (Arizona)

-Route: Las Vegas > I-515 S and US-93 S > Hoover Dam > US–93 S and I-40 E > Flagstaff Hotel (Overnight stay)
+Route: Las Vegas > I-515 S and I-11 S > Hoover Dam > US–93 S and I-40 E > Historic Route 66 > Flagstaff Hotel (Overnight stay)

 It was time for us to leave the shimmering neon lights of Sin City and embrace the natural wonders of Southwest.

-Distance to Hoover Dam from LV: 33.2 miles; 39 mins drive
+Distance to Hoover Dam from LV: 37.8 miles; 44 mins drive

 One of the most extraordinary achievements of modern engineering also transpires to be fairly beautiful to look at.

 Distance to Flagstaff from Hoover Dam: 222 miles; 3 hours 30 mins drive

-Hotel Recommendation: Super 8
+Hotel Recommendation: Super 8 by Wyndham

 Flagstaff (Arizona) to Page (Arizona)